Warehouse Chic HDB Interior Design – Elegant or Eccentric?

 So far, you should get the central concept of this interior style.
-Generally, every successful warehouse chic design puts emphasis on the raw looks.
+Generally, every successful warehouse chic design puts emphasis on raw looks.
 Usually, designers evoke the industrial feel with exposed ceilings, ducts, brickwork, and piping.

 By putting these details to the front, you’ll achieve a prominent and eye-catching atmosphere.
 Your guests will immediately feel the industrial vibes from the floor to the ceiling.

 Furthermore, the exposed brick wall will add a lively texture to your space.
-Along with the subdued, classic brown color highlights of wood, the entire home vibrates with coziness.
+Along with the subdued, classic brown color highlights of the wood, the entire home vibrates with coziness.

 Metal and wood are prominent